Ubuntu used to have Unity desktop in its default edition but it switched to GNOME desktop since version 17.10 release.

 Getting KDE Plasma desktop environment on Ubuntu

-Before you start, let me tell you that there are different versions of KDE available, according to the need.
-We will see what are they and how to install them:
+Before you start, let me tell you that different variants of the KDE package are available, according to the need.
+We will see what they are and how to install them:

 This is the complete KDE pack.
-It comes with complete package and core KDE plasma.
-If your laptop is good at hardware, go for this one.
-Since it is the complete pack (around 472 MB), it will take some time in downloading and installing.
+It comes with the complete package and core KDE plasma desktop.
+If you want all of KDE goodness (and its dependencies), this is what you would install.
+Since it is the complete pack (around 1 GB), it will take some time in downloading and installing.
 You can install it using the following command:

-The standard KDE comes with standard set of KDE apps such as Kate (default text editor), Konqueror (default web browser), Kget (Download Manager), KMail (email client), Dolphin (File Manager) etc. The whole package is around 182 MB in size.
+The standard KDE includes Plasma desktop with standard set of KDE apps such as Kate (default text editor), Konqueror (default web browser), Kget (Download Manager), KMail (email client), Dolphin (File Manager) etc. The whole package is around 273 MB in size.
 You can install it using the following command:

 KDE Plasma Desktop

-This is just the minimal package of KDE.
-No apps are installed by default.
+This is just the minimal package of KDE with just the Plasma desktop and a minimal set of KDE applications such as browse, file manager, text editor etc. No apps are installed by default.
 You can install them later at any time.
 Ideal in the case when you just want to give it a try.
-The download size is around 90 MB.
+The download size is around 175 MB.

 KDE Plasma Netbook [Discontinued]

 No prizes for guessing that this is for netbooks.
-This light version is best suited with low end systems and netbooks are just that.
-Install it using:
+This light version was best suited with low end systems and netbooks are just that.
+It is not available anymore.